AFQ056 Drug May Treat Fragile X

 "This is an exciting development.
 It is the first time we have a treatment targeted to the underlying disorder, as opposed to supportive treatment of the behavioral symptoms, in a developmental brain disorder causing intellectual disability.
 This drug could be a model for treatment of other disorders such as autism," said pediatric neurologist Dr. Elizabeth Berry-Kravis, a study author and director of the Fragile X Clinic and Research Program and the Fragile X-Associated Disorders Program at Rush.

 The research team, led by Sebastien Jacquemont of Vaudois University in Switzerland in collaboration with Baltazar Gomez-Mancilla of Novartis, found no significant effects of treatment when the entire group of 30 patients was analyzed.
-However, in a subsequent analysis, seven patients who had a fully methylated gene, a gene that was fully shut down, presumably resulting in no FMR protein in the blood or brain, showed significant improvement in behavior, hyperactivity and inappropriate speech with the treatment compared to placebo.
+However, in a subsequent analysis, seven patients with a fully methylated gene, which was fully shut down, presumably resulting in no FMR protein in the blood or brain, showed significant improvement in behavior, hyperactivity, and inappropriate behavior speech with the treatment compared to placebo.

-"The treatment period in this pilot study was very short and longer treatment might have been needed to see improvement in the whole group of patients.
-Importantly, the drug was well-tolerated and there were no safety problems," said Berry-Kravis.
+"The treatment period in this pilot study was concise, and longer treatment might have been needed to see improvement in the whole group of patients.
+Importantly, the drug was well-tolerated, and there were no safety problems," said Berry-Kravis.

-A larger study of the drug is now underway that will recruit 160 patients worldwide and test the effects of a longer period of treatment.
+A larger drug study will recruit 160 patients worldwide and test the effects of a longer treatment period.
 Rush University Medical Center is one of the participating sites.

 Fragile X affects 1 in 4000 males and 1 in 6000 females of all races and ethnic groups.
-It is the most common known single gene cause of autism or "autistic-like" behaviors.
-Symptoms also can include characteristic physical and behavioral features and delays in speech and language development.
+It is the most common single gene cause of autism or "autistic-like" behaviors.
+Symptoms can also include characteristic physical and behavioral features and speech and language development delays.
 The impairment can range from learning disabilities to more severe cognitive and intellectual disabilities.